 It’s crucial to understand when to use fragrances in soy candles.
 You can’t just pour the fragrance oil into the melted soy wax.
 So many people watch a brief YouTube video on how to make soy candles, or any candle for that matter, and the video doesn’t go into depth on how to do things properly.

 Then some simply toss candles together, believing that is sufficient since they don’t know any better.
-It’s crucial to have the proper soy wax fragrance oils and know when to apply the scent.
+It is very important to have the proper fragrance oils for soy wax and to know when to apply the scent.
 When burned, soy wax has a difficult time with fragrance throw.
 You must test your soy candles to determine which aroma oils are ideal, how many to apply, and at what temperature to add them.

 When Adding Fragrance to Soy Candle Wax, What Temperature Should You Use?

 It’s critical that the fragrance oil thoroughly bonds and combines with the heated wax.
-As a result, regardless of the fragrance oil’s flashpoint, we recommend adding fragrance oil to your wax at no more than 185 °F. This is the ideal temperature for the fragrance and wax to link together, giving your final candle the finest scent throw.
+As a result, regardless of the fragrance oil’s flashpoint, we recommend adding it to the wax at no more than 185 °F. This is the ideal temperature for the fragrance and wax to link together, giving your final candle the finest scent throw.

 We have validated this via extensive testing in our laboratories.
 The aroma may not correctly bind with the wax if you add fragrance to your wax at a lower temperature.
 This would lessen the smell and, in the worst case, might result in the fragrance seeping out of the wax and collecting at the top or bottom of your candle.